Preemie Quilts

 (Please don’t use regular cotton fabric for the back – the quilt will be too thin for preemies.)

-- Place right sides together and sew all the way around,
+- Place right sides together and sew a 1/2 inch seam all the way around,

-leaving a small opening to turn the quilt right side out.
+**leaving an opening to turn the quilt right side out.

 - Turn the quilt right side out and push out the corners.